TheGiwi/george-mutambuka/src/content/german-shepherd.md

 images: ['../images/german_shepherd-WM.png']
 ---

-Monochrome vector drawing I created for a client of mine.
+Monochrome vector drawing I created for a client.
-The final use was for it to be laser etched onto a PC case.
+The final use was for laser etching onto a PC case.